KunojiOfficial/nazuna/index.md

 Information we may collect about you includes the following:

 Discord identification (“ID”) for your user account.
+Discord username (“@ handle”) for your user account.

-All personal information stored in our database is linked to a particular Discord uer ID.
+All personal information stored in our database is linked to a particular Discord user ID.
 In order to remove the data permanently, contact the bot owner via e-mail: kunojigames@gmail.com or via Discord: @kunoji

 ## Changes to the policy